The Mind Association is not offering a 6-Month Research Fellowship for 2024-25.

 Mind Association Research Fellows, 2021-22

-The Mind Association is delighted to announce its six-month research fellow for 2021-22.
-A Fellowship has been awarded to Dr Luca Barlassina (Sheffield).
-A brief abstract of his project is set out below:
+The Mind Association is delighted to announce that its six-month research fellow for 2021-22 is Luca Barlassina of the University of Sheffield.
+A brief abstract of Luca’s project is set out below.

 Luca Barlassina (Sheffield): The Cognitive Structure of the Affective Mind